Energy bills support for consumers

 The payment will be made in different ways, depending on how you pay for your electricity.
 You can find out more on the GOV.UK website at the following link: Getting household energy bill support in Northern Ireland - GOV.UK (www.gov.uk)

-If suppliers have been unable to complete a payment for a Direct Debit customer into their bank account, then that customer will receive a voucher from the Post Office in the name of the electricity account holder.
+If suppliers have been unable to complete a payment for a Direct Debit customer into their bank account, then that customer will have received a voucher from the Post Office in the name of the electricity account holder.

 Customers who pay by standard credit (bill pay):

-Starting from 16 January 2023, credit customers who pay for their electricity by standard credit (bill pay) will receive a voucher from the Post Office in the name of the electricity account holder.
-Customers who are on their supplier's Customer Care Register will receive their vouchers first.
+Credit customers who pay for their electricity by standard credit (bill pay) will have received a voucher from the Post Office in the name of the electricity account holder.
+Customers who are on their supplier's Customer Care Register will have received their vouchers first.

 Customers who pay for their electricity via a keypad meter:

-- Starting from 16 January 2023, customers who pay for their electricity via a keypad meter will receive a voucher in the mail from the Post Office addressed to the ‘Occupier’.
+- Customers who pay for their electricity via a keypad meter will have received a voucher in the mail from the Post Office addressed to the ‘Occupier’.

-- Customers who are on their supplier's Customer Care Register will receive their vouchers first.
+- Customers who are on their supplier's Customer Care Register will have received their vouchers first.

-- The delivery of the voucher will be phased.
-Not everyone will receive it on the same date.
+- The delivery of the voucher was phased.
+Not everyone will have received it on the same date.

-- All customers should receive vouchers by 28 February 2023.
+- All customers should have received vouchers by 28 February 2023.

-- If you have not received your payment, please wait until after 28 February 2023 to contact your supplier.
+- If you have not received your payment, please contact your supplier.